PXshadow/openLR/readme.md

 Running the above commands should install all the needed libraries to compile, including Lime,

-Run the command 'openfl' to verify it was installed correctly.
+Run the command `openfl` to verify it was installed correctly.
 You should see the OpenFL logo appear in your terminal.

 Change terminal directory to root openLR folder.